4 Clever Repurposed Pot Lid Projects

 4. Potting Shed Decor

 You’ll never lose your garden shears with these cute pot lid holders.
-These two lids went directly to my antique store booth for my spring reset.
+These two lids are heading to my antique store booth for my spring reset.

 Leave a Reply